SarthakGagdani/Footfall-person-counter-system/README.md

 Note : It requires a fully functional webcam for operation.

-The Project has been hosted on the cloud infrastructure
+The Project has been hosted on the cloud infrastructure but due to errors it is not functioning properly

 The Project code is also hosted on github :- https://github.com/SarthakGagdani/Footfall-person-